kaven276/noradle/doc/deployment.md

 * `gw_port` must match ip of the nodejs http gateway.
 * `gw_port` must match Noradle.runXXX({oracle_port:xxx})

-The above insert will create a config called 'default', you can create additional config by insert multiple records of `server_config_table`, and specify column `cfg_id` as the name of the new configuration.
+The above insert will create config records, you can create additional configuration by insert multiple records of `server_config_table`, and specify column `cfg_id` as the name of the new configuration.
 That way, you can allow multiple nodeJS gateways to reverse-connect to one oracle database.

 For every records of `server_control_t`, call `dbms_network_acl_admin.assign_acl` for every different `gw_host`(or